Synera - Innovations that shape future

 General information

 The Synera F2 Key is a product line of authentication tokens for web services operating via the FIDO2 protocol (CTAP2).
-The Synera F2 Key devices serve as a unified authenticator for protecting web service accounts using two-factor authentication (2FA).
+The Synera F2 keys serve as a unified authenticator for protecting web service accounts using two-factor authentication (2FA).

 This user guide provides information about the Synera F2 Key product line.
-It details device management procedures, including setting and changing the PIN-code, and performing a factory reset.
+It details device management procedures, including setting and changing the PIN, and performing a factory reset.

 Authentication methods